 “I have no doubt in my own mind that Mr. Long is mentally ill and has been for a long time,” Judge Robert Bell reportedly said.

 It is unclear if Long was previously diagnosed with a mental health condition.
 It was also reported that both the prosecutors and the defense attorneys agreed that Long’s mental state was a contributing factor in the crime.

-Please share this story about Marcella Thrash to help spread awareness of mental health.
-She is our sister and her life matters.
+Please share this story about Marcella Thrash to help spread mental health awareness.
+She is our sister, and her life matters.

 Join the Our Black Girls conversations on Facebook, Instagram, Twitter, and TikTok, as well as on the OBG Podcasts on Apple, Spotify, Google, and Anchor FM.
 Stay updated on the latest cases, developments, messages from survivors, and much more.